Writing a good bio is hard.

 Do you see how that might grab a few more eyeballs, cut through the noise, and make an impact with his target audience of doctors?

 Hands up, whoever doesn’t have a clue what this person is talking about.
 What does she do?
 How does she help solve my problem?
 Why should I be interested in her?

 You need to avoid ambiguous phrases and boring metaphors like “inspiration for growth” and “find their way through the dark.”
 These phrases might have a nice ring to them, but they mean very little to your reader.
 They’re too open to interpretation.

 You don’t have time to beat around the bush in your bio.
 Get straight to the point.
 Like this:

 In two sentences, Cecile tells me everything I need to know about what she does and how she can help me.
 No fluff, no messing about, and a juicy opt-in bribe to seal the deal.

-So now you can see where you might’ve gone wrong in the past, and you’re dying to write a new version.
+So now you can see where you might’ve gone wrong with your bio after you started your blog, and you’re dying to write a new version of it.
 But how do you ensure your next bio won’t commit the same blunders?

 Easy.
-Just follow this simple three-step process to write a bio that your ideal readers can’t resist clicking.
+Just follow these three simple writing tips for pumping out a professional bio that your ideal readers can’t resist clicking.